pedro-psb/pulpcore/docs/admin/reference/settings.md

 ### CHUNKED_UPLOAD_DIR

 A relative path inside the DEPLOY_ROOT directory used exclusively for uploaded chunks.
-The uploaded chunks are stored in the default storage specified by `STORAGES['default']`.
+The uploaded chunks are stored in the default storage specified by `STORAGES['default']['BACKEND']`.
 This option allows users to customize the actual place where chunked uploads should be stored within the declared storage.
 The default, `upload`, is sufficient for most use cases.
 A change to this setting only applies to uploads created after the change.